alexey-nikolaev/Dyna-Blaster/README.md

 # Dyna-Blaster
-python+kivy Android/iOS game, 8bit style
+python+kivy based mobile game, 8bit style, can be built for Android and iOS